 Industries such as renewable energy and sustainable agribusiness are excellent investment alternatives.
 This is because their goal is to benefit the planet.
 They employ ESG practices to ensure they make profits and bring about positive social and environmental impact.

-ESG is a short form for Environmental, Social, and Governance practices.
-These practices can apply to Impact Investing by influencing the outcome of the investment you make.
+ESG investing is a short form for Environmental, Social, and Governance practices.
+These practices can apply to impact investing by influencing the outcome of the investment you make.

 Traditional investing relied on technical valuations to determine the outcome of investments.
 Now, ESG practices can have a similar impact by noting opportunities and risks.
 However, how the investments perform financially is still the primary plan.

 ESG scores are one way to evaluate how a particular product will possibly perform.
-Those with a higher score might bring you better returns, and those with a lower one limit the outcome.
+Those with a higher score will align with your goals as well as potentially outperform market-rate financial returns, and those with a lower one limit the outcome.

 ESG Impact Investing aligns the two concepts to create products that many eco-conscious people want.
 These tend to have a more positive impact while giving a financial return on the investment.